OpenQuantumDesign/oqd-trical/readme.md

-# TrICal: Trapped Ion Calculator
+# Trapped Ions Calculator (TrICal)
-A python package for simulating trapped ion systems.
+A python package for simulating systems of trapped ions.

 ## Installation
 Clone the repository using the following command,